SatvikR123/Face_Recognizer/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or find any issues, please feel free to open an issue or submit a pull request.

-## License
-This project is currently unlicensed.
-You can add a license file (e.g., MIT, Apache 2.0) if you wish to share it under specific terms.